 The course will largely cover areas of research related to advanced knowledge of wireless telecommunication networks currently being deployed or likely to be deployed in the future.
-Times below are not firm.
+Times below are indicative, not firm.

-- Introductory overview.
+Weeks 1-2: Will be traditional lectures that provide an overview of the main course topics.
+There will be an introductory overview.
 This is a short lecture (1 hour), which provides an overview of the course.
-There will be plenty of time for you to ask your questions all aspects of the course. - 2.
-Wireless Mesh Networks and Wireless Location Technologies - 3.
-Emerging Wireless Access and QoS Standards
+We will also cover Wireless Networks, Wireless Location Technologies.
+Emerging Wireless Access and QoS Standards in these lectures.